Calumet High School (Calumet, Michigan)

 Calumet High School is located in Calumet, Michigan in Michigan's Keweenaw Peninsula.
-It serves grades 9-12 for the Public Schools of Calumet-Laurium-Keweenaw.
+It serves from grades 9 to 12 for the Public Schools of Calumet-Laurium-Keweenaw.
 The high school shares its building with Washington Middle School.

 History

 The school was established in 1867 during a copper boom in the Upper Peninsula.
 The school itself is a product of the powerful Calumet and Hecla Mining Company that once owned and operated much of Calumet.
 In the late 19th and early 20th century Calumet became a large, prosperous town.
 The population drastically went down once the mines began to close down during the 1940s and 1950s.

 Academics

 Current courses of study include Academic, Engineering, Business, Tech and Trades.
 As of 2022, Calumet High School offers two AP courses, including AP Computer Science Principles and AP Computer Science A.

 Attendance boundary

 Within Houghton County, the school district (and therefore the high school attendance boundary) includes Calumet, Copper City, and Laurium.
 The district includes the majority of Calumet Township, much of Osceola Township, and a section of Schoolcraft Township.

 Within Keweenaw County, the district includes Ahmeek, Eagle Harbor, Eagle River, Fulton, and Mohawk.
 Townships include Allouez Township, Eagle Harbor Township, and Houghton Township.